b-zuj/b-zuj/README.md

 ### Welcome to my github :blush:

-I'm Barbara A full-stack developer with keen interest in Data Science.
+I'm Barbara, a full stack web developer with keen interest in Data Science.

 Currently, I'm working as a consultant @ School of applied technology </salt>